zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec05.md

       	 emit *[ALGORITHM_RESERVED]*.
       3. If the algorithm is classified as "unassigned", emit *[ALGORITHM_UNASSIGNED]*.
-      4. If the algorithm is classified as "unassigned", emit *[ALGORITHM_UNASSIGNED]*.
-      5. If the algorithm is classified as "private algorithm", emit *[ALGORITHM_PRIVATE]*.
+      4. If the algorithm is classified as "private algorithm", emit *[ALGORITHM_PRIVATE]*.
-      6. If the algorithm is classified as "delete DS", emit *[ALGORITHM_DELETE_DS]*.
+      5. If the algorithm is classified as "delete DS", emit *[ALGORITHM_DELETE_DS]*.
-      7. If the algorithm is classified as "indirect key", emit *[ALGORITHM_INDIRECT_KEY]*.
+      6. If the algorithm is classified as "indirect key", emit *[ALGORITHM_INDIRECT_KEY]*.
-      8. If the algorithm is not meant for zone signing, emit *[ALGORITHM_NOT_ZONE_SIGN]*.
+      7. If the algorithm is not meant for zone signing, emit *[ALGORITHM_NOT_ZONE_SIGN]*.
-      9. If no message has been emitted for the algorithm and it is meant for zone signing, emit *[ALGORITHM_OK]*.
+      8. If no message has been emitted for the DNSKEY and its algorithm is meant for zone signing, emit *[ALGORITHM_OK]*.

 ## Outcome(s)